jlianyz/third-project/README.md

 # The Skincare Diaries
 ## Data Centric Development Milestone Project
 ### Introduction
 The purpose of this site is for skincare aficionados to research more about top skincare products and also contribute their latest finds to the community.
 They are also able to update outdated information on products or delete products that are no longer relevant.
+The site can be found [here](https://jlyz-project3mongo.herokuapp.com/)

 ### User stories
 ##### As a newbie to skincare, I want to: